GallowayLabMIT/protocols/docs/protocols/tc/cell_line_creation.rst

 .. time:: 1 month

-    While the intial transfection does not take very long, the selection process takes a long time!
+    While the initial transfection does not take very long, the selection process takes a long time!

 .. note::